Equity Release Pitfalls

 Your provider’s terms and conditions will dictate whether this option is available to you.

 #8.
-Less Market Value of Your Home
+Losing Out on the Market Value of Your Home

 The provider’s ownership percentage remains the same throughout the loan period, so when the house is sold at its expected market value, that percentage is paid as a settlement.